GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ## Flexible reduction in matrix rows

 Flexible reduction in matrix rows is a powerful tool for many different matrix operations.
-It is represented by the method `rowsReduction` (\ref TNL::Matrices::DenseMatrix::rowsReduction,
+It is represented by the method `reduceRows` (\ref TNL::Matrices::DenseMatrix::reduceRows,
-\ref TNL::Matrices::SparseMatrix::rowsReduction, \ref TNL::Matrices::TridiagonalMatrix::rowsReduction, \ref TNL::Matrices::MultidiagonalMatrix::rowsReduction, \ref TNL::Matrices::LambdaMatrix::rowsReduction) and similar to the method `forElements` it iterates over particular matrix rows.
+\ref TNL::Matrices::SparseMatrix::reduceRows, \ref TNL::Matrices::TridiagonalMatrix::reduceRows, \ref TNL::Matrices::MultidiagonalMatrix::reduceRows, \ref TNL::Matrices::LambdaMatrix::reduceRows) and similar to the method `forElements` it iterates over particular matrix rows.
 However, it performs *flexible paralell reduction* in addition.
 For example, the matrix-vector product can be seen as a reduction of products of matrix elements with the input vector in particular matrix rows.
 The first element of the result vector ios obtained as:

 \f[
 y_1 = a_{11} x_1 + a_{12} x_2 + \ldots + a_{1n} x_n = \sum_{j=1}^n a_{1j}x_j